trueos/trueos-docs/trueos-handbook/postinstall.rst

   during the boot process.
 This can be useful when troubleshooting a piece of hardware.

-Use the arrow keys to select an option, then press :kbd:`Enter`to boot using that option.
+Use the arrow keys to select an option, then press :kbd:`Enter` to boot using the highlighted option.

 This menu is provided by GRUB.
 Press :kbd:`e` to access the GRUB editor or :kbd:`c` to access the GRUB command line.
 Familiarity with GRUB is